jilhenrywave/StackOverflowLite/README.md

 [back to the top](https://github.com/jilhenrywave/StackOverflowLite#stackoverflowlite) :point_up_2:

 ### Update User
-User can edit name, email and password only
+User can edit name, email and password only.
+Each update is validated to ensure there is no conflict.
 #### Request
 `PATCH /users/me/edit`
 ```